HamedKharazmi1990/HotKeysSwiftUIApp/README.md

-# HotKeys (SwiftUI) ⌨️
+# ⌨️ HotKeys

-A cross-platform SwiftUI app (iPhone, iPad, and Mac) that provides a fast, searchable reference of **Xcode keyboard shortcuts**.
+**HotKeys** is a cross-platform Apple application that allows users to search **Mac keyboard shortcuts** across **iPhone, iPad, and macOS**.
-This repository is primarily a **portfolio project** to showcase Swift/SwiftUI code quality and app structure for job applications.
+The app is built using **SwiftUI** with a shared codebase and follows a clean **MVVM architecture** for maintainability and scalability.

-> ✅ Purpose: share clean, reviewable SwiftUI code and UX patterns across Apple platforms.
+HotKeys is designed to enhance productivity by enabling fast, consistent keyboard-driven actions across all Apple platforms.

 ---